aleroses/English/Others/vocabulary.md

 - Which of these two photos de you like better?
 I think they are both good.
 - How are you?
 How's it going? ¿Cómo estás? ¿Cómo te va?
 - All right.
 Bueno.
+- Was there an accident? ¿Hubo un accidente?
+- How's it going at work? ¿Cómo te va en el trabajo?

 ## Anki
 - Gentleman: Caballero